pingidentity/pingidentity-devops-getting-started/docs/server-profiles/LOCAL-WORKSPACE.md

    ```

 ### Additional Notes:

-* This is helpful when developing locally and configuration is not ready for GitHub
+* This is helpful when developing locally and configuration is not ready to store in GitHub.
-* Docker recommends to never use bind-mounts in production.
-Hence, this example is good for _developing_ server profiles.
-* Mounted volumes \(`docker volume create pf-local`\), preferred method, can be used instead.
-Be sure the volume is empty when mounting to /opt/out
+* Before storing data in github, you should convert it to a profile.
+What this means: The Docker images create the /opt/out dir by taking a product's base install and layering a profile (set of files) on top.
+Thus, you should ONLY store what is absolutely necessary and custom in Github as a profile.
 * Be sure to look at [server-profiles administration](administration.md) to see what can go in to each product's `/opt/in`.

 ### Use Github!